storybookjs/test-runner/README.md

 }
 ```

+> NOTE: If your other tests (e.g. Jest) are using a different coverageProvider than `babel`, you will have issue when merging the coverage files.
+[More info here](#merging-test-coverage-results-in-wrong-coverage).

 ## Experimental test hook API

 The test runner renders a story and executes its [play function](https://storybook.js.org/docs/react/writing-stories/play-function) if one exists.
 However, there are certain behaviors that are not possible to achieve via the play function, which executes in the browser.
 For example, if you want the test runner to take visual snapshots for you, this is something that is possible via Playwright/Jest, but must be executed in Node.